MSc Pharmaceutical Analysis

 Find out more about our Pharmaceutical Analysis course:

-The class aims to develop an integrated knowledge and ability to apply the principles of chemical (titrimetry), statistical and chemometric methods in the quantitative/qualitative analysis of drugs and related substances, including their effectiveness.
+In this module you'll develop an integrated knowledge and ability to apply the principles of chemical analysis (titrimetry), gaining theoretical and practical skills in the quantitative/qualitative analysis of drugs and related substances, including their effectiveness.

 - the physicochemical properties of drug substances